The Grade Center in UTC Learn is more than just a way to record students' grades.

 Navigating the Grade Center

-The Grade Center is the instructor's view of grades within Blackboard.
-My Grades
+The Grade Center is the instructor's view of grades within UTC Learn.
+My Grades is

 for students within grade columns.
 Columns are either manually created by instructors

-or automatically created through Blackboard if an assignment of test is created.
+or automatically created through UTC Learn if an assignment of test is created.
 For

-manual columns, Blackboard grades the assignment or test, which will appear in the
+manual columns, UTC Learn grades the assignment or test, which will appear in the

 Available Tutorials: Access/Navigate Grade Center (PDF)